 WHIM syndrome is caused by heterozygous gain of function mutations in the CXCR4 gene (2q21) encoding a chemokine receptor expressed on mature leukocytes and involved in signal transduction pathways controlling bone marrow cell adhesion and homing, myelopoiesis and lymphopoiesis.
 Mutations result in prolonged activation of the receptor that leads to retention of neutrophils and other leukocytes in the bone marrow.

-Diagnosis is based on 1) evaluation of clinical signs, 2) cell blood counts usually showing -except in case of acute infection- neutropenia, lymphopenia, and monocytopenia resulting in severe panleukopenia, with normal hemoglobin levels and platelets, 3) serum immunoglobulins G, A and M levels showing mild hypogammaglobulinemia in almost all cases, 4) bone marrow aspirates demonstrating myelokathexis, and 5) genetic analysis of CXRC4.
+Diagnosis is based on the evaluation of clinical signs in addition to the following laboratory findings: cell blood counts usually showing (except in case of acute infection) neutropenia, lymphopenia, and monocytopenia resulting in severe panleukopenia, with normal hemoglobin levels and platelets; serum immunoglobulins G, A and M levels showing mild hypogammaglobulinemia in almost all cases; and bone marrow aspirates demonstrating myelokathexis.
+Genetic analysis of CXRC4 confirms diagnosis.

-Differential diagnosis of diseases with myelokathexis include autosomal dominant severe congenital neutropenia, autosomal recessive severe congenital neutropenia due to G6PC3 deficiency,epidermodysplasia verruciformis, and monocytopenia with susceptibility to infections (MonoMAC) (see these terms).
+Differential diagnosis of diseases with myelokathexis include autosomal dominant severe congenital neutropenia, autosomal recessive severe congenital neutropenia due to G6PC3 deficiency, epidermodysplasia verruciformis, and monocytopenia with susceptibility to infections (see these terms).

 Prenatal testing by amniocentesis or chorionic villus sampling is possible in case of family history.

-WHIM syndrome is usually transmitted as a dominant autosomal trait.
+WHIM syndrome is usually transmitted as an autosomal dominant trait.
 Autosomal recessive or sporadic cases have also been described.

 WHIM affected individuals may live well into adulthood.
 Major risk factors include intractable multifocal dysplastic HPV-induced lesions and invasive genital cancer, and liver failure.
 By the age of 40, the cancer risk is of about 30%.